 To protect an aircraft against icing in-flight, various forms of anti-icing or deicing are used:

-- A few aircraft use a weeping wing system, which has hundreds of small holes in the leading edges and releases anti-icing fluid on demand to prevent ice buildup.
+⦁ A few aircraft use a weeping wing system with hundreds of small holes in the leading edges and releases anti-icing fluid on demand to prevent ice buildup.

-Having several years of experience in simulating a wide range of problems in various CFD fields using Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services based on the need of our customers.
+With several years of experience in simulating various problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services based on the need of our customers.
 Our services are not limited to the mentioned subject, and the MR-CFD team is ready to undertake different and challenging projects.
-You can consult with our experts freely and without charge at first, and then order your project by sending the problem details to us using the following address.
+You can consult with our experts freely and without charge and order your project by sending the problem details to us using the following address.

 By outsourcing your project to the MR-CFD as a CFD simulation freelancer, you will not only receive the related project’s files (Geometry, Mesh, …), but also you will be provided with an extensive tutorial video demonstrating how you can create the geometry, mesh, and define the needed settings(pre-processing, processing and post-processing) in the ANSYS Fluent software all by yourself.
 Additionally, post-technical support is available to clarify issues and ambiguities.